stechstudio/slate/source/includes/_companies.md

 The request body must be a JSON array, with each search criterion specified as a sub-array with exactly three elements.
 The first element is the field name, the second is the comparison operator, and the third is the value.

-For example, to find companies that are in the state of NC, you submit this request:
+For example, to find companies that are in the state of NC, you would submit this request:

 `[ ["state","=","NC"] ]`

-To specify multiple filters, simply create multiple sub-arrays:
+To specify multiple criteria, simply create multiple sub-arrays:

 `[ ["state","=","NC"], ["name","like","%ABC%"] ]`